steverobbins/magedownload-cli/README.md

     $ php n98-magerun.phar download:versions

-Lists all Magento versions that have been publically released.
+Lists all Magento versions that have been released.

 # Support